icytornado/tp/docs/DeveloperGuide.md

       Expected: 0 patient is found.
 This is because `find-patient` command only search for keywords in the patient's name field.

 Note: This test case can be similarly performed for doctors in the doctor records by replacing `find-patient` with `find-doctor`.

-### Find doctors by search fields

-This test case for finding a patient can be similarly performed here for doctors in the doctor records by replacing `find-patient` with `find-doctor`.

-### Delete a doctor

-This test case for deleting a patient can be similarly performed here for doctors in the doctor records by replacing `delete-patient` with `delete-doctor`.

 ### Saving data